alex-toy/darties/README.md

         - For the regions,
         - For the stores.
     - Facilitate :
-        - analysis of the situation,
+        - Analysis of the situation,
-        - decision making,
+        - Decision making,
 - Conformity of performances with respect to the objectives,
 - Communicate / Inform

 In order to do so we have :